John Baptista Ashe

-John Baptista Ashe (1810 – December 29, 1857), was an American slave owner, lawyer and the nephew of the Revolutionary War veteran John Baptista Ashe, who served as a U.S. Congressman for Tennessee for one term (1843–1845).
+John Baptista Ashe (1810 – December 29, 1857), was an American lawyer and the nephew of the Revolutionary War veteran John Baptista Ashe, who served as a U.S. Congressman for Tennessee for one term (1843–1845).

 Biography

 Ashe was born in Rocky Point, Pender County, North Carolina, in 1810.
 He attended Fayetteville Academy and was in the 1830 class of Trinity College (then called Washington College), Hartford, Connecticut, but for unknown reasons did not receive his diploma until 1844.
 He studied law and was admitted to the bar in 1832.

 Career

 Ashe then moved to Tennessee and commenced practice in Brownsville.
 As of the 1840 census, he owned eight slaves.